jonathanbp/docker-elm/README.md

 ### Issues

  * The `elm repl` for Elm 0.17 seems to be missing the coloured output that was present in Elm 0.16 (although error messages from `elm make` do appear in colour).
 I'm not sure if this is an issue with the build or with the Elm source.

+### Fork notes

+This fork basically just replaces the `ENTRYPOINT` with `CMD` in order to use the image in a CI environment.